NBA Rumors: Golden State Warriors Could Sign Carmelo Anthony To Boost Bench Scoring, ‘Blue Man Hoop’ Suggests

-Despite the improvements made by several NBA teams, the Golden State Warriors remain as the heavy favorite to take home the Larry O’Brien Trophy in the 2018-19 NBA season.
+Despite the improvements made by several NBA teams, the Golden State Warriors remain the heavy favorite to take home the Larry O’Brien Trophy in the 2018-19 NBA season.
 It’s hardly a surprise why the expectations are high for the Warriors.
-After winning back-to-back NBA championship titles, the Warriors didn’t only retain their core of Stephen Curry, Klay Thompson, Kevin Durant, and Draymond Green, but they also managed to upgrade their roster with the acquisition of All-Star center DeMarcus Cousins in free agency.
+After winning back-to-back NBA championships, the Warriors not only retained their core of Stephen Curry, Klay Thompson, Kevin Durant, and Draymond Green, but they also managed to upgrade their roster with the acquisition of All-Star center DeMarcus Cousins in free agency.

-However, like any other teams in the league, the Warriors are not perfect.
+However, like any other team in the league, the Warriors are not perfect.
 The Warriors may have the best starting lineup, but their bench scoring currently ranks 29th in the NBA, just posting 28.8 points per game.
 According to Fansided’s Blue Man Hoop, the Warriors could address one of the major issues on their roster by signing 10-time NBA All-Star Carmelo Anthony, who is still available on the buyout market.

 “It’s not a hidden secret.
 The Golden State Warriors have one of the league’s worst benches.
 This is partially due to the fact that they’ve spent such a vast majority of their cap space on their starters that they didn’t save money to improve their bench.
 There is a player just looking for a chance to compete, would likely the take the minimum, and is one of the league’s all-time best scorers.
 That player is Carmelo Anthony.”